By Chris Jordan

 Spreading the Message

 The most important ways that ALBATROSS will spread is personally through word of mouth and hosted screenings, and via social media.
 Please consider hosting a screening, and share ALBATROSS with your networks.
-You can discuss and share all things ALBATROSS-related in our community forum, so make sure to check in there.
 And in the reciprocal spirit of the gift economy, I invite you to contribute financially to our project.
 All incoming funds will be applied to help carry ALBATROSS further out into the world, including to other countries and in multiple languages.

 With my warm regards, and those of my team, we thank you for your engagement.
 This has been a long and challenging journey, made with the support of many generous, creative, and steadfast friends.
 Now we are thrilled to let ALBATROSS take off into the world as an offering of love, beauty, and hope for our times.